Hospital Board

 Anna Richo

-Anna Richo joined Cargill in January 2019 as Corporate Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary, and oversees Corporate Governance, Global Ethics & Compliance, Global Security, Government Relations, Law, and Shareholder Relations.
-Additionally, Anna is a member of Cargill’s Executive Team and a member of the Board of Directors of the Cargill Foundation.
-With a law career spanning more than 30 years, Anna is used to wearing multiple hats.
-She has extensive experience in compliance and business ethics, intellectual property and corporate litigation.
+Anna Richo retired from Cargill, Inc., where she was the General Counsel, Chief Compliance Officer and Corporate Secretary.
+In addition to her global responsibilities for law and compliance, she oversaw Global Government Relations, Global Security and Shareholder Relations, and was a member of Cargill’s Executive Team.
+With a law career spanning more than 35 years, Richo wore multiple hats and has extensive experience in compliance and business ethics, intellectual property and corporate litigation.

 Matt Van Slooten